awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-dedicatedmasternodes.md

 1. Two dedicated master nodes means that your cluster does not have the necessary quorum of nodes to elect a new master node in the event of a failure\.

-   A quorum is Number of Dedicated Master Nodes / 2 \+ 1 \(rounded down to the nearest whole number\), which Amazon ES sets to `discovery.zen.minimum_master_nodes` when you create your domain\.
+   A quorum is the number of dedicated master nodes / 2 \+ 1 \(rounded down to the nearest whole number\), which Amazon ES sets to `discovery.zen.minimum_master_nodes` when you create your domain\.

    In this case, 2 / 2 \+ 1 = 2\.
-Because one dedicated master node has failed and only one backup exists, the cluster does not have a quorum and cannot elect a new master\.
+Because one dedicated master node has failed and only one backup exists, the cluster doesn't have a quorum and can't elect a new master\.

 1. Three dedicated master nodes, the recommended number, provides two backup nodes in the event of a master node failure and the necessary quorum \(2\) to elect a new master\.

-1. Four dedicated master nodes is no better than three and can cause issues if you use [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz) \(AZs\) in a region that has only two AZs\.
+1. Four dedicated master nodes are no better than three and can cause issues if you use [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz) in a Region that has only two zones\.
    + If one master node fails, you have the quorum \(3\) to elect a new master\.
 If two nodes fail, you lose that quorum, just as you do with three dedicated master nodes\.
-   + If each AZ has two dedicated master nodes and the zones are unable to communicate with each other, neither zone has the quorum to elect a new master\.
+   + If each Availability Zone has two dedicated master nodes and the zones are unable to communicate with each other, neither zone has the quorum to elect a new master\.

-1. Having five dedicated master nodes works as well as three and allows you to lose two nodes while maintaining a quorum, but because only one dedicated master node is active at any given time, this configuration means paying for four idle nodes\.
-Many customers find this level of failover protection excessive\.
+1. Having five dedicated master nodes works as well as three and allows you to lose two nodes while maintaining a quorum\.
+But because only one dedicated master node is active at any given time, this configuration means paying for four idle nodes\.
+Many users find this level of failover protection excessive\.

 **Note**
-If your cluster does not have the necessary quorum to elect a new master node, write *and* read requests to the cluster both fail\.
+If your cluster doesn't have the necessary quorum to elect a new master node, write *and* read requests to the cluster both fail\.
 This behavior differs from the Elasticsearch default\.

 Dedicated master nodes perform the following cluster management tasks:
 + Track all nodes in the cluster